Toxy121/InstaLock/README.md

 # InstaLock
 InstaLock is a simple python script to lock in any agent in valorant faster than your teammates.

-### You must have every agent or this script will not work

 ## Usage